 For over 20 years HARBEC has been at the forefront of 3D Printing technology and Additive Manufacturing methodology.
 Technology that was once viewed as rapid prototyping has evolved and is now capable of producing functional parts in larger quantities.
 Let our Additive experts help you make high quality parts while reducing time and cost.

 Design and Innovation Freedom:

 Designers are no longer limited by subtractive manufacturing or complex assembly processes.
 You can now grow your parts with the geometry and material you need.
 Whether you need specific internal features in your part or conformal cooling flow paths for your molds, HARBEC can help.
 By leveraging HARBEC’s additive and machining capability, you can have both the internal features and the external finish and tolerances your design demands.

-From as little as one day to an average of about two weeks, HARBEC can provide functionally correct, dimensionally accurate engineering prototypes from your supplied CAD files.
+From a few days to a couple of weeks, HARBEC can provide functionally correct, dimensionally accurate engineering prototypes from your supplied CAD files.
 The prototypes and models from HARBEC are working, engineered components that will demonstrate all of the requirements for the eventual production part.

 HARBEC employs many leading-edge technologies to offer the best and most contemporary capabilities to our customers.
 Discover more about HARBEC’s Manufacturing Solutions including: